ivernile/ivernile.github.io/_posts/2014-3-3-Hello-World.md

 Figure 2: Mathematical Representation

 This justifies the name ‘logistic regression’.
-Data is fit into rectilinear regression model, which then be acted upon by a logistic function predicting the target categorical variable .
+Data is fit into linear regression model, which is then acted upon by a logistic function predicting the target categorical variable .

 ### **Types of Logistic Regression**